-- "A couple of months ago, one of our customers found a very creative solution for exactly your problem..." - "I learned a major lesson just a few months back..." - "Working with that agency was mind-blowing..."
+- "A couple of months ago, one of our customers found a very creative solution for exactly your problem..." - "I had a major learning just a few months back..." - "Working with that agency was mind-blowing..."

 Note: I recommend using anticipation hooks sparingly.
-If you use them too often, you'll undermine your credibility because every story is framed as the "craziest" or "most interesting" experience.
+If you use them too often, you undermine your credibility because every story is framed as the "craziest" or "most interesting" experience.